Go to Eric

 Neil Strauss, "A Concert Communion with Cell Phones" (in the New

 Bauman, Richard.
 Story, Performance, and Event: Contextual Studies of Oral Literature.Cambridge: Cambridge U. Press, 1986.

-Blatner, Howard.
+Blatner, Adam.
 Acting-In: Practical Applications of Psychodramatic Methods.New York: Springer Publishing Co., 1973.

 Clark, J. P. The Ozidi Saga.
 Ibadan: Ibadan U. Press, 1977.

-Corsini, Raymond & Malcolm Shaw, Robert Blake.
+Corsini, Raymond, Malcolm Shaw, and Robert Blake.
 Roleplaying in Business and Industry.
 New York: The Free Press of Glencoe, 1961.

 Dorson, Richard, ed.
 African Folklore.
 Bloomington: Indiana University Press, 1972.

 Fox, Jonathan, ed.
 The Essential Moreno: Writings on Psychodrama, Group Method, and Spontaneity by J. L. Moreno, M.D.
 New York: Springer Publishing Co., 1987.

 Gelb, Arthur and Barbara Gelb.
 O'Neill.
 New York, Harper and Row, 1974.

 Goffman, Erving.
 The Presentation of Self in Everyday Life.
 New York: Doubleday, 1959.